 - Ice cubes for an extra cold and frosty smoothie.
 Can be omitted if you don't like your smoothies as cold.

-Of course, smoothie recipes are super adaptable so you can play around with the ingredients by reducing the amount of cherries and adding another fruit.
+Of course, smoothie recipes are super adaptable so you can play around with the ingredients by reducing the quantity of cherries and adding another fruit.

-The important thing when playing around with the ingredients in a smoothie is trying to keep the same amount of fruit in total.
-And then use the same amount of yogurt and milk.
+Tip: The important thing when playing around with the ingredients in a smoothie is trying to keep the same total amount of fruit (and vegetables) in the recipe.
+And then use the same amount of yogurt and milk indicated in the recipe.

 Cherry Smoothie Bowl